-- 3.1 Verizon will communicate changes to the Policies which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of applicable data protection law in any European country, through any legislative, court or supervisory authority measure to the BCR Lead and via the BCR Lead to any other supervisory authorities concerned at least once a year.
-Verizon will also provide a brief explanation to the BCR Lead and via the BCR Lead to any other supervisory authorities concerned of the reasons for any notified changes to the Policies. - 3.2 Verizon will make available changes to the Processor Policy which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of applicable data protection law in any European country, through any legislative, court or supervisory authority measure to any customer on whose behalf Verizon processes personal information.
+- 3.1 Verizon will communicate changes to the Policies which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of UK data protection law, through any legislative, court or measure introduced by the ICO to the ICO at least once a year.
+Verizon will also provide a brief explanation to the ICO of the reasons for any notified changes to the Policies. - 3.2 Verizon will make available changes to the UK Processor Policy which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of UK data protection law, through any legislative, court or measure introduced by the ICO to any customer on whose behalf Verizon processes personal information.